dipy/dipy/doc/interfaces/buan_flow.rst

     :alt: alternate text
     :align: center

-    Result plot for left arcuate fasciculus (AF_L) on with highlighted group differences area in red color on the bundle where pvalues < 0.05
+    Result plot for left arcuate fasciculus (AF_L) with highlighted group differences area in red color on the bundle where pvalues < 0.05.

 -----------------------------------------------------------